dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 The discussion about `ref` is much more relevant than that of linkage as pass-by-reference is commonplace, whereas linkage is niche in comparison.

-However, a function pointer type with non-default linkage (depending on context, the default is usually `extern(D)`, but can be `extern(C)` e.g. in `betterC` mode), can likewise not be expressed by the grammar, and contrary to `ref` return, cannot even be specified for a literal.
+A function pointer type with non-default linkage can likewise not be expressed by the grammar, and contrary to `ref` return, cannot even be specified for a literal.

 > [!WARNING]
-> While the current implementation can *parse* linkages as part of function pointer and delegate types and literals,
+> While the [provided implementation][impl-pr] can *parse* linkages as part of function pointer and delegate types and literals,
 > it does not semantically apply them to the type yet.
 >
 > Help is needed on this.

-The proposed grammar rules formally do not allow linkage as the first tokens of a function pointer or delegate type, however, the provided implementation allows omitting parentheses for function pointer or delegate types with linkage, so that e.g. the first of the two following declarations is accepted and equivalent to the second:
+The proposed grammar rules formally do not allow linkage as the first tokens of a function pointer or delegate type, however, the provided implementation allows omitting parentheses for function pointer or delegate types with linkage, so that e.g. the first of the two following declarations is accepted, too, and equivalent to the second:
 ```d
 void takesCppFunction( extern(C++) ref int function()  fp) { }
 void takesCppFunction((extern(C++) ref int function()) fp) { }
 ```
-This is because linkage is not a parameter storage class and in all likelihood, isn’t ever meaningful as one.
+Unlike with `ref`, this possible for linkage because linkages are not a parameter storage classes and in all likelihood never will be.
 If the linkage is followed up by a `ref`, because linkage starts a type, it’s clear that `ref` must be part of the function pointer type syntax,